About Sciatica Arthritis Pain, Symptoms & Treatment

 Symptoms of Sciatica Arthritis

 Sciatica pain can vary widely.
-It may feel like a mild tingling, dull ache, or a burning sensation.
+It may feel like a light tingling, dull ache or a burning sensation.
 In some cases, the pain is severe enough to make a person unable to move.

 The pain most often occurs on one side.
 Some people have sharp pain in one part of the leg or hip and numbness in other parts.
-The sensations may also be felt on the back of the calf or on the sole of the foot.
-The affected leg may feel weak.
+The sensations may also be felt on the back of the calf or on the sole of the foot and the leg feels weak.

 The pain often starts slowly.
 Sciatica pain may get worse: